Parsa-Sedigh/go-sawler-web-apps-intermediate/pamphlets/section-4.md

 you wouldn't use POST reqs on the frontend at all.
 You'd handle everything using your backend API.
 But for monolith apps, the approach we used till here, will work fine.

+We need to protect /virtual-terminal page so not everybody can charge a credit card!

 ## 54-028 Fixing a mistake in the formatCurrency template function